e-j-w/SpecFitter/BUILDING.md

-The current code has been tested under Arch Linux and Debian 12 as of September 2025, though most recent Linux distros should work as well.
+The current code has been tested under Arch Linux and Debian 12 as of March 2026, though most recent Linux distros should work as well.
 Non-Linux platforms are not supported.

 ## Manual build